Herman Aguinis

-Herman Aguinis (born 1966) is an Argentine-born American management scholar.
-He is the Avram Tucker Distinguished Scholar and professor of management at the George Washington University School of Business.
-His work focuses on organizational behavior, research methods, and human resource management.
+Herman Aguinis (born 1966) is an Argentine‑American management scholar whose work focuses on organizational behavior, human resource management, and research methods.
+He is the Avram Tucker Distinguished Scholar and a professor of management at the George Washington University School of Business.

 Early life and education

-Herman Aguinis was born in Rio Cuarto, Cordoba (Argentina).
-He is the son of the Argentine author Marcos Aguinis and University of Buenos Aires School of Law professor Ana Maria "Marita" Aguinis (deceased).
-He attended high school at the Colegio Nacional de Buenos Aires before receiving a Bachelor's and Master's degree in psychology from the University of Buenos Aires.
+Herman Aguinis was born in Rio Cuarto, Cordoba, Argentina.
+He is the son of the Argentine author Marcos Aguinis and University of Buenos Aires School of Law professor Ana Maria "Marita" Aguinis.
+He attended high school at the Colegio Nacional de Buenos Aires before receiving Bachelor's and Master's degrees in psychology from the University of Buenos Aires.
 He spent part of his high school years in New York City.
 Following his schooling in Argentina, he moved to the United States to study Industrial and Organizational Psychology, earning a Master's and then a PhD from the University at Albany, State University of New York in 1993.

 Career

-Aguinis' research, teaching, and consulting are about acquiring and deploying talent in organizations and organizational research methods (i.e., behavioral science and data science).
-He has written on the topics of star performance, corporate social responsibility & business sustainability, domestic and international workforce diversity, leadership, staffing, training and development, performance management, and innovative methodological approaches for developing and testing theories.
-He served as Editor-in-Chief of Organizational Research Methods (2005–2007) and has served or serves on the editorial board of Journal of Applied Psychology, Personnel Psychology, Journal of Management, and Journal of International Business Studies.
+Aguinis' academic work focuses on organizational behavior, human resource management, and research methodology.
+His published research has examined topics including employee performance, corporate social responsibility, workforce diversity, workplace leadership, staffing, training and development, performance management, as well as quantitative and methodological approaches used in organizational research.
+He served as editor-in-chief of Organizational Research Methods from 2005 to 2007, and has been a member of the editorial boards of Journal of Applied Psychology, Personnel Psychology, Journal of Management, and Journal of International Business Studies.

+As a scholar, he had been taught in the University Of Albany, University of Buenos Aires, and the National College of Buenos Aires.

-Aguinis is a fellow of the Academy of Management, the American Psychological Association, and the Association for Psychological Science.
-He has received lifetime and career contribution awards from professional organizations the Society for Industrial and Organizational Psychology and the Academy of Management.
+Aguinis has been elected a fellow of the Academy of Management, the American Psychological Association, and the Association for Psychological Science.
+He has also received career and lifetime contribution awards from the Society for Human Resource Management, Society for Industrial and Organizational Psychology, and the Academy of Management.